Common Cat Food Related Health Issues

 2. Obese Cats and Diet Cat Food

-The issue is frightening because similar to us, obesity will lead to heart problems, renal failure, and feline diabetes.
+The issue is frightening because similar to us, as obesity will lead to heart problems, renal failure, and feline diabetes.
 It’s presumed that over 800,000 cats currently have diabetes already.
 The saddest part is that a large percentage of that statistic doesn’t even have to exist.
 If your cat is already afflicted with this difficult disease, diabetic cat food is a valuable choice to consider.

 Asking the Right Questions About Cat Obesity